THE INTERNATIONAL ANTI-CORRUPTION DAY 2019 ACTIVITIES IN PORT HARCOURT

 Ahead of the international anti-corruption day 2019, the Rivers Anti-corruption Network organised a press briefing on the recent activities and outcomes of actions the network has carried out so far in the form of advocacies, engagements and campaigns on the issues of corruption in the state in the past months.

 Members of the Rivers Anticorruption Network and the press at the Press Briefing in Port Harcourt

-The press briefing took place at the Head Office of Social Action in Port Harcourt on the 6th of December 2019.
+The press briefing took place at the Head Office of Alone in Port Harcourt on the 6th of December 2019.
 It was used to inform the general public and citizens on the efforts the Network has put in to get documents pertaining to the award of contracts from government institutions in Rivers State placed with the responsibility to do so and how those efforts have been in futility.
 In a statement read by Comrade Green Isaac, requests were made to the office of the Accountant General of the state for the Accountant General’s Report for the year ended 2018.
 Requests were also made to the office of the Auditor General, for the Auditor General’s Report of 2018 fiscal year as ended and the Bureau of Public Procurement in Port Harcourt for details of the contract awarded in the state for 2018.
 Unfortunately, none of these requests was responded to by the respective agencies.

 In her statement, the Network made salient demands on the government and anti-graft agencies as follows;